jverzani/SymPyCore.jl/docs/src/introduction.md

 will produce a `Julia` number,

-Explicit conversion via `convert(T, ex)` can also be done, and is necessary at times if `N` does not give the desired type.
+Explicit conversion via `convert(T, ex)` can also be done in some cases, but may need to be combined with a call to `evalf` in some compound cases.

 ## Algebraic expressions

-`SymPyPythonCall` overloads many of `Julia`'s functions to work with symbolic objects, such as seen above with `asin`.
+`SymPyCore` overloads many of `Julia`'s functions to work with symbolic objects, such as seen above with `asin`.
 The usual mathematical operations such as `+`, `*`, `-`, `/` etc. work through `Julia`'s promotion mechanism, where numbers are promoted to symbolic objects, others dispatch internally to related SymPy functions.

-In most all  cases, thinking about this distinction between numbers and symbolic numbers is unnecessary, as numeric values passed to `SymPyPythonCall` functions are typically promoted to symbolic expressions.
-This conversion will take math constants to their corresponding `SymPyPythonCall` counterpart, rational expressions to rational expressions, and floating point values to floating point values.
+In most all  cases, thinking about this distinction between numbers and symbolic numbers is unnecessary, as numeric values passed to `SymPyCore` functions are typically promoted to symbolic expressions.
+This conversion will take math constants to their corresponding `SymPyCore` counterpart, rational expressions to rational expressions, and floating point values to floating point values.
 However there are edge cases.
 An expression like `1//2 * pi * x` will differ from the seemingly identical  `1//2 * (pi * x)`.
 The former will produce a floating point value from `1//2 * pi` before being promoted to a symbolic instance.
 Using the symbolic value `PI` makes this expression work either way.

 Most of `Julia`'s
 [mathematical](http://julia.readthedocs.org/en/latest/manual/mathematical-operations/#elementary-functions)